TLPcoder/hystrix-controller-oop-js/README.md

     HystrixController().addCommand(newCommand)
  ```

 **circuitHealth:** Will return an Array of all hystrix circuits and their health status.
-Either open or closed
+Either open or closed.

  ```javascipt
     const HystrixController = require('hystrix-controller')